2. Set up your project locally¶

 Your workspace is setup and ready to start.

-into the newly-created project directory, where you will find your project code.
+cd into the newly-created application directory, where you will find your application code.

 Let’s check that Docker can build an image from our newly-created Dockerfile, by running: